As every parent knows, safety and comfort are paramount for your child.

 In my opinion, these features provide extra comfort and security for your child and are well worth paying an extra $40 or so for.
 However, this is an excellent purchase if you have a strict budget and this is borne out by the sales figures.

 This is the most expensive baby car seat in the group retailing at around $300.
+I was very curious to see if this product from UPPAbaby would justify the price tag.

-Sporting a subdued color scheme, the Jake makes an unassuming impression.
+Sporting a subdued color scheme, Jake makes an unassuming impression.
 However, upon closer inspection one begins to notice the superior craftsmanship of this premium product.

-The seat incorporates EPP energy absorbing foam and feels solidly built so I was pleasantly surprised when I picked it up and discovered how light it was.
+The seat incorporates EPP energy-absorbing foam and feels solidly built so I was pleasantly surprised when I picked it up and discovered how light it was.
 The ergonomic handle makes carrying the seat in and out of the car a joy.

 In summary, a plethora of innovative features coupled with a lightweight design and ease of use make for a very attractive proposition.
 If you can afford the hefty price tag, then this could be the car seat for you.

 Straight away, I was impressed by the look of this car seat.
+It comes in a choice of colors and patterns, which little ones will adore.
+I loved the cute elephant print design.

 The Cosco Light N Comfy DX is at the budget end of the market and this is noticeable when using the plastic handle, which has a seam running right the middle through it.
 The seat feels durable however and is nice and lightweight.

-Overall, I think that the cheap feel of this infant seat and a lack of features let this product down in relation to other ones in the same price bracket.
+Overall, I think that the cheap feel of this infant seat and a lack of features lets this product down in relation to other ones in the same price bracket.
 This is a shame as I am really rather fond of its charming design aesthetic.

 With a sleek black and grey design, the Shuttle Car Seat has the look of a high-end, if conservative, product.
 The unit is very solid and incorporates an anti-rebound bar, which is designed to minimize rotational forces in front and rear-end collisions.

-The headrest is fully adjustable and the seat covers removable and machine washable.
+The headrest is fully adjustable and the seat covers are removable and machine washable.
 Like other quality child car seats, this one features a five-point harness.

 My overall opinion of the Shuttle Car Seat is that it is solid but unremarkable.
 If you can find it going cheap online, it may be worth a look.

 The marketing tagline for this product is ‘Go Anywhere From Day One.’
-Thusly, Baby Jogger has gone to great pains to make installation and removal of the seat a hassle-free experience.
+Thusly, Baby Jogger has gone to great pains to make the installation and removal of the seat a hassle-free experience.

 I was very much impressed with the innovative and clever design of this car seat.
 Ease of use paired with good protection makes a winning combination.
 It’s the third most expensive product in this list, but I feel is well worth the money if you can spare it.

-Best Infant Car Seats 2018 Buying Guide
+Best Infant Car Seats of 2023 Buying Guide:

-Do I get a rear facing or forward facing car seat?
+Do I get a rear-facing or forward-facing car seat?

-It is recommended and in many countries advisable by law that infants up to the age of two sit in a rear facing car seat.
+It is recommended and in many countries advisable by law that infants up to the age of two sit in a rear-facing car seat.
 All of the seats mentioned are for infants and therefore rear-facing.
 One less complicated parenting decision you have to make.

 Are rear-facing car seats safer?